dobby-project/dobby-rest-authentication/README.md

 # dobby-service-auth

-Authentication service to be plugged on the server
+Local authentication service to be exposed through proxy.

+Current version (0.1.0): We want to provide the strict minimum service with JWT to check connectivity with others components.